Up to 60% off sofas & mattresses — limited‑time deals.

 Pro tips for Winndom mattresses

-• Give the mattress a consistent break-in window by sleeping on it nightly before making comfort judgments.
+• Give the mattress a consistent break-in window by sleeping on it nightly before making comfort calls.

 • If you share a bed and wake easily, prioritize the models that scored highest on motion isolation (Azalea or Magnolia).

-• If you sit on the edge daily (shoes, socks, mobility), treat edge feel as a primary decision factor, not a footnote.
+• If you sit on the edge daily (shoes, socks, mobility), treat edge feel as a primary decision factor.

 • Use a supportive base and re-check slat spacing periodically so the feel doesn’t change over time.